Just days after Founders Brewing Co. decided it's cool with supporters of state-sponsored homophobia

 , it's been revealed that the Grand Rapids-based brewer is being sued in federal court over alleged racial discrimination.

-The suit alleges that Evans complained to human resources throughout his employment, "but his complaints fell upon deaf ears."
-He claims he was fired as he prepared to make another formal complaint to human resources.
+The suit claims that Evans complained to human resources throughout his employment, "but his complaints fell upon deaf ears."
+Evans says he was fired as he prepared to make another formal complaint to human resources.

 In a statement sent to Metro Times

 Evans and attorney Jack Schulz are asking for monetary damages to compensate for Evans' lost wages and how he was treated, and to "disrupt the corporate culture," Schulz said.

 that while some at Founders treated Evans, 37, "like family," management didn't.

 "At the end of the day, the evidence is clear.
 They wanted to keep the management white, they wanted their clientele to be white, and he was treated differently in the time when it mattered the most — when it affected his job," Schulz said.
 "When he spoke up about his treatment, it only got worse."